chili-chips-ba/openPCIE/5.sim/README.md

 ### Running ISS code

 When the test bench is built for the rv32 ISS, the actual 'user' application code is run on the RISC-V ISS model itself, and is compiled using the normal RISC-V GNU toochain to produce a binary file that the ISS can load and run.
-As described above, the code that is run is slected with the </tt>vusermain.cfg</tt> file and the </tt>-t</tt> option.
+As described above, the code that is run is selected with the <tt>vusermain.cfg</tt> file and the <tt>-t</tt> option.
 The various flags configure the ISS and determines when the ISS is halted (if at all).
 An example assembly file is provided in <tt>3.sw/models/rv32/riscvtest/main.s</tt> (as well as a recompiled <tt>main.bin</tt>).
 This assembly code reproduces the functionality of the example <tt>VuserMain0.cpp</tt> program discussed previously, writing to memory, reading back and comparing for a mismatch.
 The example assembly code is compiled with:

 ```
 $riscv64-unknown-elf-as.exe -fpic -march=rv32imafdc -aghlms=main.list -o main.o main.s